kubernetes/enhancements/keps/sig-scheduling/5517-dra-node-allocatable-resources/README.md

 #### Cgroup Enforcement

-To enforce container and pod-level cgroup settings, Kubelet reads `NodeAllocatableResourceClaimStatuses` from `pod.Status` and uses this information along with standard resource requests and limits specified in the Pod Spec (`pod.spec.containers[].resources` and `pod.spec.resources` when using Pod-Level Resources) to determine the overall cgroup allocations.
+To enforce container and pod-level cgroup settings, Kubelet reads `AdditionalNodeAllocatableResources` from `pod.Status` and uses this information along with standard resource requests and limits specified in the Pod Spec (`pod.spec.containers[].resources` and `pod.spec.resources` when using Pod-Level Resources) to determine the overall cgroup allocations.
 Kubelet evaluates cgroup settings at both the pod level and container level.